mnahkies/shoe-string-server/README.md

 ### `./config.sh`
 - Contains the path to the directory containing all configuration files, and other storage.
 - Contains credentials to be used for things like `influxdb` and `postgres` users.
+- Contains the ip address and port to bind to for the ingresses

 ### `./start.sh`
 - Generates haproxy configuration